1995parham/elievim/README.md

 Recommend lazy-load plugins.
-Check the usage in `modules`, it will improve your neovim start speed. `lazyload` is not magic, it just generates your config into some `autocmds`, you can check the `packer_compiled.lua` to check it.
+Check the usage in `modules`, it will improve your neovim start speed. `lazy load` is not magic, it just generates your config into some `autocmds`, you can check the `packer_compiled.lua` to check it.

 I don't like the default path config in